 Common Obedience Commands

 When teaching a new command, you may be prone to provide verbal encouragement to your dog.
 Although that may appear to be productive, it actually does the opposite.
 Instead, ensure the dog is able to consistently do a particular behavior before attempting to put a name on it, which is to speak a verbal cue related to that command.
 It really doesn’t matter what command, word or phrase you use, as long as it does not sound like another command.
-For example, if you use “no” and “slow,” both have different meaning but may sound similar to your dog.
+For example, if you use “no” and “slow,” both have different meanings but may sound similar to your dog.
 This can result in your dog acting confused or continuing to make mistakes in the training.
 If you observe such confusion, that is the time to assess what you are doing as a handler, owner or trainer.
-Typically, the issue is us not the dog.
+Typically, the issue is us, not the dog.
 After all, the dog is the one that is willing to do what we ask with an open mind and heart, the least we should do is approach the situation in the same manner.

 A good rule of thumb is if you are willing to bet $100 that your dog will do a particular command, then you can put a name on it.
 You can use a number, foreign language or any other creative verbal cue for a particular behavior.
-Just remember that the simpler you keep it, the easier it will be to resort to in time of stress or when your timing must be spot on.
+Just remember that the simpler you keep it, the easier it will be to resort to in times of stress or when your timing must be spot on.
 To be certain your dog knows a particular command, make sure you can see the canine offer that behavior in various environments.

 Before getting into the ways in which we will teach obedience cues, I need you to first understand the variables.
 The three main factors to be aware of when it comes to your dog maintaining a command is time, distance and distractions.
 Essentially, if the dog cannot hold a stay command for 10 seconds, you wouldn’t demand it to hold it for 20.
 It is important to consider the success or level in which you are at as a team.
 As a dog trainer, I recommend starting with your outcome in mind, but first it has to be a reasonable and attainable outcome.
 For example, let’s say you observe that your dog will hold a sit/stay for 8 seconds, reward the dog as soon as you are impressed.
 Simply put, I’m happy with any progress so sit/stay for 9 seconds would get a click/treat for sure.
 Overcoming barriers like getting your dog to hold a stay may appear challenging, but look at it as a game.
 See how great your timing can be; remember that ideally you are clicking the same instant you see the desired result.